 - Adopt a beehive – BBKA scheme allowing you to adopt a UK beehive of your choice.

 - Bees Abroad – a small UK charity which supports beekeeping projects in developing countries.
 Sells cute bee themed Christmas cards.

-- Bees for Development – a great charity which I am a member of, it works to promote sustainable beekeeping in developing countries by providing beekeepers abroad with a free quarterly journal providing practical advice on beekeeping and management techniques.
+- Bees for Development – a great charity which works to promote sustainable beekeeping in developing countries by providing beekeepers abroad with a free quarterly journal providing practical advice on beekeeping and management techniques.